At Integrity One we know the last time you purchased something personally, you likely did your homework.

 Honestly, the answer really depends on your specific equipment, technological environment and usage rates.
 But as an industry norm, you can expect to see a reasonable escalation rate fall between 10-20% annually.

-That said, as we discussed above, many factors play into what your specific rate will be, including the class of device, number of pieces under contract, if a printing base is included as well as other items.
+That said, many factors play into what your specific rate will be, including the class of device, number of pieces under contract, if a printing base is included as well as other items.

 About Integrity One Technologies